Abernethy Elementary School

 Visualizing how much air purifiers improve Abernethy classroom airflow

 The graphs below show how little ventilation most Abernethy classrooms get without any air purifiers running.
-They also show how the addition of one air purifier per classroom shifts the rooms’ airflow rates higher , moving most rooms above health-based benchmarks for clean air.
-Adding two air purifiers to the rooms that fall short with one unit moves the low-airflow rooms into higher ranges of airflow.
-Although two air purifiers added to the below-target classrooms would still leave 3 classrooms short of 6 air changes per hour, our current recommendation for a mix of some classrooms having one air purifier and some having two would move most classrooms into the healthy air range above 6, and the lowest airflow classrooms would be much improved.
+They also show how the addition of one air purifier per classroom shifts the rooms’ airflow rates higher but still leaves most rooms below health-based benchmarks for clean air.
+With two air purifiers per classroom, the pattern changes.
+Although two air purifiers would still leave 3 classrooms short of 6 air changes per hour, having two units per room would move most classrooms into the healthy air range above 6, and the lowest airflow classrooms would be much improved.

 Number of classrooms vs air changes per hour